AeroVILab-AHU/LEGNet/README.md

 ## News 🆕
 - **2025.07.11** Congratulations!
-Our paper "LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection" has been accepted by **ICCV 2025 Workshop**. 🔥
+Our paper "LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection" has been accepted by [ICCV 2025 Workshop](https://openaccess.thecvf.com/content/ICCV2025W/SEA/html/Lu_LEGNet_A_Lightweight_Edge-Gaussian_Network_for_Low-Quality_Remote_Sensing_Image_ICCVW_2025_paper.html). 🔥

 - **2025.06.02** Update LEGNet V2-version paper in [Arxiv](https://arxiv.org/abs/2503.140121).
 The new code, models and results are uploaded. 🎈